Elliptic Littlewood identities: Quadratic transformations

 The corresponding ``vanishing'' integral states that

 takes value \eqref{eq:nonzero_m}.

 We close with a combinatorial remark.
-The above seven conjectures (Conjectures \ref{conj:vanmt}, \ref{conj:vanpt}, \ref{conj:vantq}, \ref{conj:vanmq}, \ref{conj:vanpq}, \ref{conj:vanpm}, \ref{conj:vantm}), if we count both forms of those integrals not symmetric between $p$ and $q$, give rise to twelve conjectures, one for each ordered pair $(a,b)$ with $a\ne b\in \{-1,p^{1/2},q^{1/2},t^{-1/2}\}$.
+The ``Q'' conjectures, if we count both forms of those integrals not symmetric between $p$ and $q$, give rise to twelve conjectures, one for each ordered pair $(a,b)$ with $a\ne b\in \{-1,p^{1/2},q^{1/2},t^{-1/2}\}$.
 Furthermore, the three involutions ``modular transform'', ``swap $p$ and $q$'', and ``dualize'' act on the labels via their natural action on this set of square roots.
-Furthermore, in the conjecture associated to the pair $(a,b)$, the integrals are related by a factor
+In addition, in the conjecture associated to the pair $(a,b)$, the integrals are related by a factor

-with balancing condition $t^{n-1} t_0t_1t_2u_0=pqb^2/a$, except that when $b=t^{-1/2}$, $n$ must be replaced by $2n$.
-This pattern, together with corresponding patterns in the parameters of the interpolation functions, allows us to verify the consistency conditions for all of the cases at once, apart from checking that multiplying the interpolation functions by
+with balancing condition $t^{n-1} t_0t_1t_2u_0=pqb^2/a$.
+This pattern, together with corresponding patterns in the parameters of the interpolation functions, allows us to verify consistency with respect to the Pieri identity and the connection coefficient identity for all of the cases at once, apart from checking that multiplying the interpolation functions by

 as appropriate, before specializing, has the effect, after specializing, of shifting parameters in the corresponding integrand.
-Similarly, Conjectures \ref{conj:littbig}, \ref{conj:littbig_dual}, and \ref{conj:littbig_m} correspond to four identities in natural bijection with the above four square roots.
+Similarly, the L conjectures correspond to four identities in natural bijection with the above four square roots.
 Unfortunately, there are enough quirks in the various cases to make it unclear how to formulate the conjectures in a more uniform manner.